 Credit card payments, including those on closed accounts, are reported to the three major credit bureaus: Equifax, Experian and TransUnion.
 Positive payment history, such as paying off a credit card, boosts your credit score.
 Credit card account settlements are also reported to credit bureaus.
 The portion of the debt that the lender writes off is listed as an uncollected debt on your credit report.
 Settlements cause your credit score to drop because lenders don't like to lend money to people who have a history of failing to repay their debts.

 When you settle a credit card, the lender effectively pays off a portion of your debt.
 The Internal Revenue Service regards this partial payoff as a cash gift and you have to pay income tax on this money.
 Your lender should send you a Form 1099-C, Cancellation of Debt, but you're responsible for reporting the debt settlement even if your lender fails to mail you this form.
-If you are in the 25 percent income tax bracket, a $10,000 debt write-off increases your tax bill by $2,500.
+If you are in the 24 percent income tax bracket, a $10,000 debt write-off increases your tax bill by $2,400.
 In contrast, a credit card payoff has no impact on your tax liability at all.

-When you settle a credit card debt you'll find it difficult to obtain credit in the future because a settled account remains on your report for up to seven years.
+When you settle a credit card debt, you'll find it difficult to obtain credit in the future because a settled account remains on your report for up to seven years.
 A settlement might make sense, however, if you can't really afford to pay your monthly bill.
 Late payments incur fees, which add to your debt.
 Creditors also notify the credit bureaus any time you miss a payment date by more than 30 days.
 Depending on your payment habits and cash flow, attempting to pay off your card could cause more problems than just settling the debt.